Why would you choose Poly Pipe over PVC?

 PVC is a product derived from vinyl, as its name suggests, and is made through a process of thermosetting plastic.

-Standard PVC is not resistant to UV at all, which means that the sun can burn PVC pipes, turning them brown and yellow, and making them brittle.
+Standard PVC is not resistant to UV at all, which means the sun can burn PVC pipes, turning them brown and yellow and making them brittle.
 This UV damage can often lead to cracking and leaking, which makes it less than ideal as a long-term industrial solution.

 PVC also has limited chemical resistance.